 According to the whitepaper, one of the major goals of the Libra Association is to move toward complete decentralization.
-The document states:
+The document also states:

-Antonopolous believes, that Facebook's Libra will compete against retail banks and central banks, but not against any open, public, permissionless, borderless, neutral, censorship-resistant blockchains, like Bitcoin.
+Antonopolous believes that Facebook's Libra will compete against retail banks and central banks.
+But not against any open, public, permissionless, borderless, neutral, censorship-resistant blockchains, like Bitcoin.